Zeenat-12/healthcare-intelligence-India/README.md

 200 results appear on an interactive map of India with color coded dots — green for high trust, orange for medium, red for low.

 Key Features

-FeatureDescription🔍 Smart SearchAI understands natural language queries🗺️ Interactive MapSee all hospitals on India map⭐ Trust ScoringFlags hospitals with suspicious claims✅ Validator AgentDouble checks AI extracted data📊 10,000 FacilitiesCovers hospitals across all of India200 ResultsShows up to 200 hospitals per search
+🔍 Smart SearchAI understands natural language queries 🗺️ Interactive MapSee all hospitals on India map
+⭐ Trust ScoringFlags hospitals with suspicious claims ✅ Validator AgentDouble checks AI extracted data
+📊 10,000 FacilitiesCovers hospitals across all of India200 ResultsShows up to 200 hospitals per search

 Tech Used and Libraries